-You can apply for a green card if you married a United States citizen or legal permanent resident.
+You can apply for a green card if you married a United States citizen or legal permanent resident and immigrated to the United States to be with your spouse.

 A green card gives you the right to live and work permanently in the United States.
 With a green card, you also have more legal protections than a visa holder.